US Strategic Metals, Stillwater Critical Minerals enter MOU

 US Strategic Metals’ mining and metallurgical project in Missouri.
 Image: USSM.

-US Strategic Metals (USSM) announced Wednesday it has signed a memorandum of understanding (MOU) with Stillwater Critical Minerals (TSX.V: PGE) that includes lobbying collaboration to the Department of Energy and Department of Defense, metallurgical and mineral processing development, offtake and logistics and potential strategic financing.
+US Strategic Metals (USSM) and Stillwater Critical Minerals (TSXV: PGE) have entered into a memorandum of understanding (MOU) that includes lobbying collaboration to the US government, metallurgical and mineral processing development, offtake and logistics, and potential strategic financing.

-USSM has an has an offtake relationship with Glencore (LON: GLEN) and in August was tapped by the Export-Import Bank of the United States for a loan package worth $400 million with a term of 15 years to support the development of its mining and metallurgical project in Missouri.
+USSM currently has an has an offtake relationship with Glencore (LON: GLEN), and in August was tapped by the Export-Import Bank of the United States for a loan package worth $400 million with a term of 15 years to support the development of its mining and metallurgical project.

-“Stillwater West fits this mandate extremely well, for its scale, grade and suite of critical minerals, nearly all of which the US is heavily reliant upon imports,” she said.
-“Stillwater West is one of the most important potential future sources of at least eight critical minerals and its development is perfectly in line with the US government’s mandate on securing domestic supply of these materials as well as USSM’s internal expansion mandates.”
+“Stillwater West fits this mandate extremely well, for its scale, grade and suite of critical minerals, nearly all of which the US is heavily reliant upon imports,” she said, adding that it is “one of the most important potential future sources of at least eight critical minerals”, and its development is “perfectly in line” with the US government’s mandate on securing domestic supply of these materials.

 “This MOU also reflects our broad alignment on ESG values and a shared vision for a large-scale, low-carbon American critical mineral supply chain based in an iconic and famously metal-rich US mining district that has produced critical minerals for over a century,” Rowley said.